 The bracket is mounted using black-topped, lightweight custom-manufactured low-profile bolts, with small, lightweight thumb-nuts for easy installation.

 We have replaced the heavier, potentially "creaky" metal gooseneck with a name-brand, Ac-cetera "Rubber-Neck" 10-inch gooseneck.
 With smooth low-gloss finish, solid construction, and incredibly light weight (only 40 grams!) it puts less weight onto your tailpiece (and into your gig bag) and provides a solid mount for your microphone.

-The various photos below illustrate several (but nowhere near ALL) available mounting options, using the goosenecks, as well as direct-mounting the clip.
+The various photos in the array illustrate several (but nowhere near ALL) available mounting options, using the goosenecks, as well as direct-mounting the clip.
 Obviously, the goosenecks are flexible and can be moved around to place the mic where you want it.